CyberSecuriTim/ad-gpo-deployment/README.md

 - Step 0: Create multiple Non-Admin users and add them to the Active Directory Domain
 - Step 1: Configure Remote Desktop Access for Non-administrative users on the Domain client VM (and all Domain Clients) via a group policy object
 - Step 2: Configure a Password Lockout Policy for all domain users via a group policy object.
+- Bonus Step: Using Active Directory to Re-enable a Locked Account (and Reset the Password).
 <h2>Deployment and Configuration Steps</h2>

 <h2> STEP 0: Create multiple Non-Admin Users and Add These Users to the Active Directory Domain using Powershell ISE (Integrated Scripting Environment).</h2>